Assouad-like dimensions of a class of random Moran measures II -- non-homogeneous Moran sets: Introduction

-For any dimension function $\Phi$, the $\Phi$-dimension of the resulting random measure $\mu_\omega$ is almost surely constant and this value depends on how $\Phi$ compares to the threshold function $\Psi(t) = \log| \log t|/|\log t|$ near $0$; this behavior is similar to what was seen in \cite {GHM2,HM,Tr2}.
-For $\Phi \ll \Psi$\footnote{ For $f,g>0,$ we will write $g\ll f$ if there is a function $A$ and $\delta >0 $ such that $f(t)\geq A(t)g(t)$ for all $0<t<\delta $ and $ A(t)\rightarrow \infty $ as $t\rightarrow 0^{+}$.} (the ``small'' dimension functions $\Phi$, such as the Assouad dimension), the computations of the almost sure values of the upper and lower $\Phi$-dimensions of the random measure $\mu_\omega$ are quite similar to the homogeneous (same scaling factor for all children) case dealt with in \cite{HM}.
-These computations involve the almost sure maximum and almost sure minimum of ratios of the logarithm of a probability to the logarithm of a scaling factor.
-Furthermore, the almost sure value of the $\Phi$-dimension is the same for all small dimension functions.
+For any dimension function $\Phi $, the $\Phi $-dimension of the resulting random measure $\mu _{\omega }$ is almost surely constant and this value depends on how $\Phi $ compares to the threshold function $\Psi (t)=\log |\log t|/|\log t|$ near $0$; this behavior is similar to what was seen in \cite{GHM2,HM,Tr2}.
+For $\Phi \ll \Psi $\footnote{ For $f,g>0,$ we will write $g\ll f$ if there is a function $A$ and $\delta >0 $ such that $f(t)\geq A(t)g(t)$ for all $0<t<\delta $ and $A(t)\rightarrow \infty $ as $t\rightarrow 0^{+}$.} (the \textquotedblleft small\textquotedblright\ dimension functions $\Phi $, such as the Assouad dimension), the computations of the almost sure values of the upper and lower $\Phi $-dimensions of the random measure $\mu _{\omega }$ are quite similar to the homogeneous (same scaling factor for all children) case dealt with in \cite{HM}.
+These computations involve the essential supremum (or essential infimum) of ratios of the logarithm of a probability to the logarithm of a scaling factor (see Section \ref{sec:dimthm_small}).
+Furthermore, the almost sure value of the $\Phi $-dimension is the same for all small dimension functions.
+It is natural to ask if there is a choice of probabilities such the almost sure $\Phi $-dimension of the associated random measures coincides with the almost sure $\Phi $-dimension of the underlying sets, as is true in the homogenous case.
+In Section \ref {sec:small_dim_underlying} we show that this need not be true in the more general situation.